Sonuu20/Sonuu20/README.md

 ###

-<h3 align="left">My name is Sonu Gupta... and I'm a ...Frontend Developer, from ....Kolkata,India</h3>
+<h3 align="left">My name is Sonu Gupta... and I'm a Full Stack Developer, from ....Kolkata,India</h3>

 ###